 - Leadership Programming – The programs we offer focus on helping students learn and develop as leaders.
 We are pleased to be the home of programs such as StrengthsQuest, The Maroon & White Leadership Fellows / Society, LeaderShape Catalyst, the Spring Leadership Exchange, and the Peer Leadership & Service Program.

-- Service Opportunities – We believe that all Aggies have the capacity to serve, and we offer opportunities to do so through programs such as the Aggie Service Learning Experience or through connections with local community agencies found through AggieServe or at the Volunteer Opportunities Fair.
+- Service Opportunities – We believe that all Aggies have the capacity to serve, and we highlight this service through programs such as the Community Engagement & Impact Summit or through connections with local community agencies found through AggieServe or at the Volunteer Opportunities Fair.
 We also support student-led service opportunities such as The Big Event and Aggie Replant.

 We want to support the growth and development of leaders in as many ways as possible.
 That said, we are proud to offer select resources to help do just that!